 Before starting, make sure that your system has been installed properly.
 The installation is fast and easy for either Microsoft Windows® or Linux.
-You can also choose to install it with JBoss® Portal 2.2 or Apache Tomcat.
-If you have any issues in the installation, you can find help in the Alfresco Forums at: http://www.alfresco.org/forums/
+If you have any issues in the installation, you can find help in the Alfresco Forums at: http://forums.alfresco.com/